isabella232/Specs-18/EnvironmentTemplates/index.md

 ## Variables

-When creating an Environment instance from an Environment Template, variables will be able to be supplied.
-These variables will be implicitly scoped to the created environment, but they can also have additional scopes.
+Project Variables can be scoped to Environment Templates.
+These variables will apply to any instances of the Template.
+The rank of these variables will be less than variables scoped directly to the Environment.

 ## API